 Federal regulations require all persons that want a REAL ID-marked card to have their identity, date of birth, Social Security number, residential address, and lawful status reverified before being issued the card.

 Verification is a guard against document and identity fraud.
 It means the Iowa DOT must check with the agency or authority that issued the document to make sure it is valid.

 Iowa uses Social Security Online Verification (SSOLV) to verify Social Security information; Systematic Alien Verification for Entitlements (SAVE) to verify immigration documents and status; and U.S. Passport Verification Service to verify passport information.
 Systems to verify birth record information and state driver's license information are expected to become available in the future.

 No. The information you give to the Iowa DOT held securely by the Iowa DOT.
 It is not entered into a national database.

-No. There is no electronic chip or other electronic device in Iowa’s DL or ID cards, whether marked as REAL ID compliant or not.
+No. There is no electronic chip or other electronic device in Iowa’s driver's license or ID cards, whether marked as REAL ID compliant or not.

-Iowa’s DLs and ID cards do have the required bar code printed on the back; that code requires manual scanning and only conveys the information appearing on the face of the DL or ID card, without the photo.
+Iowa’s driver's licenses and ID cards do have the required bar code printed on the back; that code requires manual scanning and only conveys the information appearing on the face of the driver's license or ID card, without the photo.